 Action comes in many different forms.
 Give treasure, talent, time, or talk.
 Just get active now to help us end elder abuse.

-What Can Be Done to Stop Psychological Elder Abuse?
+What Can Be Done to Stop This Abuse?

-Many psychological abusers many not realize that their behaviors are abusive, as this may be a long-standing pattern of interacting with the older person.
+Many of these abusers many not realize that their behaviors are abusive, as this may be a long-standing pattern of interacting with the older person.

 Sometimes, an abuser may come to understand that their behavior is abusive only after an outsider brings it to their attention.

-Stopping psychological abuse involves interventions targeted at the causes, such as depression or mental health problems in the abuser or caregiver stress.
+Stopping this abuse involves interventions targeted at the causes, such as depression or mental health problems in the abuser or caregiver stress.

 Additionally, older adults who are victims of psychological abuse should be asked about whether they have been physically abused as well.